-Public Health Services (PHS) provides services within specialized medical and dental clinics and its laboratory for the prevention, care, and treatment services for communicable diseases, monitors the incidence of reportable communicable diseases in the community, and registers Orange County births and deaths.
-PHS provides public health nursing and social services in the home and community to promote health and provide referral to appropriate services based on identified needs PHS also is ensures food and water safety and protects the public health of the community from harmful conditions in the environment.
+Public Health Services (PHS) provides services within specialized medical and dental clinics and its laboratory for the prevention, care, and treatment services for communicable diseases, monitors the incidence of reportable communicable diseases in the community, and registers OC births and deaths.
+PHS provides public health nursing and social services in the home and community to promote health and provide referral to appropriate services based on identified needs.
+PHS also ensures food and water safety and protects the public from harmful conditions in the environment.